ReneSaenz/GolangNotes/README.md

 negAbs := func(x T) float64 { return -Abs(x) }
 ```
 - Go functions can **return multiple values**.
-A common case is to return the function result and and **error** value as a pair.
+A common case is to return the function result and **error** value as a pair.
 ```
 func ReadByte() (c byte, err error) c, err := ReadByte()